+Frequently left to carry our burdens alone, we are sold impossible ideals of perfection that deny the realities of human life.
 Consequent mental health concerns can make us feel like we are falling behind, or failing to achieve the sense of fulfilment that we yearn for.

-With support, our obstacles in life can be embraced as teachers and allies who wish to convey to us a loss of connection, or a depth of meaning, that can renew our relationship to ourselves and the world.
+With support, our obstacles in life can be embraced as opportunities for growth that wish to convey to us a loss of connection, or a depth of meaning, that can renew our relationship to ourselves and the world.

-Psychotherapy is geared towards a longer-term exploration of deeply ingrained ways of being and making sense of one's place in the universe.
+- Psychotherapy is geared towards a longer-term exploration of deeply ingrained ways of being and making sense of one's place in the universe.
 It can be effective at addressing hard-to-reach belief structures that hold us back from creating the kind of life that we want.

 Whatever your intentions, our sessions will be a space for you to discover and explore the meanings you have made about your life, and how these influence your present experience and potential future.

 Such work often leads people to fresh perspectives on old problems, or to identify and implement practical changes, both of which effect significant improvements in the quality of one's life.

 Frequently reported benefits include better relationships and a marked decrease in feelings of anxiety and depression, which in turn frees up more energy and attention.

 Research suggests that successful outcomes in therapy are correlated less with specific therapeutic modalities, and are more dependent on the relationship between therapist and client.

 As a relationally focused psychotherapist, I place value on my capacity to communicate warmth, understanding and compassion, using insight and interpretation as appropriate.